PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Despite what some might say, quality marine-grade duct tape can work as an emergency fix.
 Last summer on the Colorado River, I helped a fellow paddler patch a 2-inch tear using Gorilla Tape:

-1. Dry the area completely (use your towel or shirt)
+1. Dry the area completely (use your towel or shirt - moisture prevents adhesion)

-2. Apply tape on both sides of the fabric
+2. Apply tape on both sides of the fabric, pressing firmly to eliminate air pockets

 Using Your First Aid Kit